iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 parser.py <.log file or directory containing .log files>

 #Options
--l for connections by hour
+--hours for connections by hour

 -m for connections by minute